 On the Marks card, click the plus icon on the State field to drill down to the County level of detail.

 There is now a data point for every county in your data source.

-From Measures, under countyObesity, drag Percent-2012 to Color on the Marks card.
+From the Data pane, under the countyObesity$ folder, drag Percent-2012 to Color on the Marks card.

 The map view changes to a filled map mark type and the polygons are colored green.
 Note that the default aggregation for the Percent-2012 measure is SUM by default.

 On the Marks card, right-click the Percent-2012 field and select Attribute.

 Since the data in this field is already a percentage, it does not make sense to aggregate it as a sum.

 On the Marks card, click Color and select Edit Colors.